 Social Media Editors

-Allan Simpao, M.D., M.B.I. is a board-certified pediatric anesthesiologist and clinical informatician at the Children's Hospital of Philadelphia.
-He is the Co-Director of the Biomedical Informatics Program in the Department of Anesthesiology and Critical Care Medicine and an Assistant Professor at the University of Pennsylvania Perelman School of Medicine.
-His scholarly focus is on using informatics and analytics to understand and improve pediatric perioperative care.
+Dr. Simpao is an Associate Professor of Anesthesiology and Critical Care at the Children's Hospital of Philadelphia (CHOP) and University of Pennsylvania Perelman School of Medicine.
+He is a pediatric and maternal-fetal anesthesiologist and clinical informatician who serves as the Associate Chief for Research in the Division of General Anesthesiology, Director of the Biomedical Informatics Program in the Department of Anesthesiology and Critical Care Medicine, and Associate Director of Anesthesia Services at CHOP's King of Prussia Hospital.
+His scholarly focus is on using informatics and analytics to understand and improve pediatric and maternal-fetal perioperative care.
 He has lectured nationally on physicians' use of social media for networking, education, and advocacy.
-His clinical expertise is in pediatric and maternal-fetal anesthesia.

 Social Media Ambassadors